Girlguiding: Operations outside the United Kingdom

-More details can be found in The Branch Association Members website.

-British Royal Family in Guiding
+British royal family in Guiding

-Guiding in the UK has had a long association with the British Royal Family, in 1920 Princess Mary, daughter of George V became President of the Association, 1937 saw Princess Elizabeth, who would go on to be Queen Elizabeth II become a Guide, and Princess Margaret become a Brownie.
-Princess Elizabeth joined the 1st Buckingham Palace Unit, whose first meeting was held on 9 June.
-She became the Second of Kingfisher Patrol, and was enrolled by her Aunt Princess Mary, Association President, on 13 December.
-At the start of World War II the company was closed, and the Queen and Princess Margaret were attached to a Balmoral Company.
-In 1942 the Buckingham Palace company reopened at Windsor, the Queen became Patrol Leader of Swallow Patrol.
-In 1943 the Queen became a Sea Ranger undertaking usual activities including gaining her boating permit and taking out the Queen Mother in a dinghy.
-She became Chief Ranger of the British Empire in 1946.
-When she married Lieutenant Mountbatten two of her bridesmaids were former members of the Buckingham Palace company.
-In 1952 when she ascended the throne she became the association patron.
+In the UK, it has a long connection with the British royal family.
+In 1920 Princess Mary, daughter of George V became its president.
+In 1937, Princess Elizabeth, later Queen Elizabeth II became a Guide in the 1st Buckingham Palace Company, which held its first meeting on 9 June.
+She became the Second of Kingfisher Patrol.
+She had been enrolled on 13 December by her aunt, Princess Mary, the organisation's president.
+Also in 1937, Princess Margaret become a Brownie.
+1st Buckingham Palace Company was closed at the start of World War II and Princess Elizabeth and Princess Margaret were attached to a Balmoral Company.
+In 1942, the Buckingham Palace company reopened at Windsor and Elizabeth became patrol leader of Swallow Patrol.
+In 1943 she became a Sea Ranger, gained her boating permit and took her mother, Queen Elizabeth (later the Queen Mother), out in a dinghy.
+She became the organisation's Chief Ranger of the British Empire in 1946.
+When she married Lieutenant Mountbatten, two of her bridesmaids were former Girl Guides of the Buckingham Palace company.
+Girl Guides Australia provided the ingredients for the couple's principal wedding cake as Britain was still under post-war rationing conditions.
+In 1952, when she became Queen, she became patron of the organisation.

-When Princess Mary died Princess Margaret became the new President in 1965.
-In turn on the death of Princess Margaret, the Duchess of Edinburgh (then the Countess of Wessex), wife to Prince Edward became President in 2003.
-The highest award in Guiding, the Queen's Guide award was created in 1946, this is now presented by the Association President.
+After Princess Mary died, Princess Margaret became the organisation's president, in 1965.
+In turn, on the death of Princess Margaret, the Duchess of Edinburgh (then the Countess of Wessex), wife to Prince Edward became the organisation's president in 2003.
+Following the Queen's death in 2022, the Duchess of Edinburgh became patron of the organisation, in 2024.
+The organisation's highest award is its Queen's Guide award, created in 1946.

 Centenary celebrations

-Girlguiding celebrated its centenary in 2010.
+The organisation celebrated its centenary in 2010.
 The historic maze at Crystal Palace was re-opened on 5 September, remembering the 1909 Crystal Palace Scout Rally.

 The Centenary Camp was held from 31 July–7 August 2010 at Harewood House.

 The tall ship Lord Nelson made a 100-day voyage around the coast of the UK to celebrate the centenary.
 The Lord Nelson set sail from Glasgow on 7 June 2010.
 She has called at Oban, Aberdeen, Newcastle, Boston, London, Chatham, Portsmouth, Falmouth, Milford Haven and Whitehaven.
 At each port she took on new crew, many of whom had never sailed before.